virgesmith/UKCensusAPI/README.md

 The code snippets are designed to be copy/pasted into user code.
 The (cached) data and metadata can simply be loaded by user code as required.

-Note for R users - there is no direct R script for the interactive query largely due to the fact it will not work from within RStudio (due to the way it redirects stdin).
+Note for R users - there is no direct R script for the interactive query largely due to the fact it will not work from within RStudio (due to the way RStudio handles stdin).

 ### Data reuse